Jayveer/MGS-MDN-Noesis/README.md

 ##### Highlight Missing Textures
 This option will addd a fuschia colour to textures that are missing so that they are easier to identify.

-##### Skip Normal Maps
+##### Render Layer Map As Diffuse
-As I do not know all the material flags some textures may be assigned to the incorrect material slot.
-As a result you may find colours to be incorrect in some places, this option can be selected in an attempt to correct it in exchange for the loss of normal maps.
+The game blends certain diffuse maps together, as I cannot do this in Noesis I have given the option to render the layer map as the main diffuse for the times when the layer map is supposed to be the main diffuse.

 ##### Render Vertex Colour
 Sometimes vertex colours cause some models to be transparent in places, because of this I decided to omit rendering them, however you can use this option to turn them on.